-GUIDELINES accompanying the CEP format for submitting proposals.
+GUIDELINES accompanying the CEP format for submitting proposals

 For research falling under the reach of the CEP, this document contains guidelines regarding specific ethical aspects of psychological research.
 It is assumed that researchers submitting a CEP-application have taken note of and adhere to these guidelines where applicable, or discuss and justify any deviations from these guidelines in the application format.
-The number of the paragraph below refers to the number of the question on the online CEP form:
+The numbers of the paragraphs below refer to the numbers of the corresponding questions on the online CEP form:

-(Re 1) Title of the Study: Please make sure the title of the proposal you submit is specific for your study and recognisable.
-Please do not use the same title for different proposals.
+(Item 1) Title of the Study:

+Please make sure the title of the proposal you submit is specific for your study and recognisable.
+Please do not use the exact same title for different proposals.